Exact Simulation for Multivariate It\^o Diffusions: Introduction

-Unfortunately, however, an important limitation of our current algorithm is that its running time, although finite with probability one, has infinite mean.
-We recognize that this issue should be resolved for the algorithm to be widely used in practice and we discuss the elements of the algorithm which lead to infinite expected running time in Section \ref {Section_Conclusion_Discussions}.
-However, the present paper shows for the first time that it is possible to perform exact sampling of multidimensional diffusions in substantial generality and, in doing so, it provides a conceptual framework different from the prevailing use of Lamperti transformation, which is the only available generic approach for producing exact sampling of diffusions.
+Potential improvements are particularly interesting directions specially given that, unfortunately, the algorithms that we present have infinite expected termination time.
+We recognize that this issue should be resolved for the algorithms to be widely used in practice, and we discuss the elements which lead to infinite expected running time in Section \ref{Section_Conclusion_Discussions}.
+There are basically two types of elements that affect the running time of the algorithm in Section \ref{sec:general}, one of them has to do with the types of issues that arise when trying to fully remove the bias in Tolerance-Enforced Simulation and related approximations, and the other issue has to do with the use of a density approximation coupled with Bernoulli factories.
+In contrast, the algorithm in Section \ref{Sec_1_Identity} is only affected by removing the bias in Tolerance-Enforced Simulation type approximations.
+We must stress, however, that the present paper shows for the first time that it is possible to perform exact sampling of multidimensional diffusions in substantial generality and, in doing so, it provides a conceptual framework different from the prevailing use of Lamperti transformation, which is the only available generic approach for producing exact sampling of diffusions.

-Now, in spite of the algorithm's practical limitations, it is important to recognize the advantages that unbiased samplers have over biased samplers in the context of massive parallel computing environment, because it is straightforward to implement a parallel procedure to reduce the estimation error of an unbiased sampler.
+Now, despite the algorithm's practical limitations, it is vital to recognize the advantages that unbiased samplers have over biased samplers in the context of a massive parallel computing environment, because it is straightforward to implement a parallel procedure to reduce the estimation error of an unbiased sampler.